mmitch/dwm-mitch/README.md

 Older versions were hosted at http://www.cgarbs.de/dwm-mitch.en.html

-dwm-mitch is based von dwm 4.7 from December 2007, so patches from current dwm versions will propably not apply cleanly.
+dwm-mitch is based von dwm 4.7 from December 2007, so patches from current dwm versions will not apply cleanly, although it is possible to cherry-pick a thing or two without too much hassle.

 installation
 ------------